How the MEP works

 The MEP leverages RightShip’s ship-specific emissions methodology, unique vessel database, and when combined with Automatic Identification System (AIS), delivers an estimation of ship-sourced emissions.

-The emissions inventory is provided for CO2, SOx, NOx, PM10 PM2.5 and VOC specifically associated with port activities.
+The emissions inventory is typically provided for GHG CO2e (CO2, CH4, N20,), and air pollutants SOx, NOx, PM10 PM2.5 and VOC specifically associated with port activities.

 Emissions inventory methodology